Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Second proof of the scaling limit of Phia using the -point functions of Chelkak, Hongler and Izyurov

-Let now $k\geq 3$ and assume that property $(i)$ holds for all $k'<k$.
-We will first prove that it implies property $(ii)$ from which $(i)$ easily follows (in fact formally $(i)$ readily follows from $(ii)$ by taking $\eps$ large enough but due to boundary issues, it is better to divide the study into these two sums).
+Let now $k\geq3$ and assume that property (i) holds for all $k'<k$.
+We will first prove that it implies property (ii) from which (i) easily follows [in fact formally (i) readily follows from (ii) by taking $\eps$ large enough but due to boundary issues, it is better to divide the study into these two sums].